mthom/scryer-prolog/README.md

 ;  What = pure_world.
 ```

 Press `SPACE` to show further answers, if any exist.
-Press&nbsp;`.` to
+Press `RETURN` or
-abort the search and return to the toplevel&nbsp;prompt.
+&nbsp;`.` to abort the search and return to the toplevel&nbsp;prompt.
 Press&nbsp;`h` to show a help message.

 To quit Scryer Prolog, use the standard predicate `halt/0`: